telamon/pure-random-number/README.md

 The error message will provide more information, but this kind of error will generally mean that the arguments you've specified are somehow invalid.

 ## Changelog
+* __2.0.0__ (May 3, 2020): Purified repository
 * __1.0.2__ (March 8, 2016): __*Security release!*__ Patched handling of large numbers; input values are now checked for `MIN_SAFE_INTEGER` and `MAX_SAFE_INTEGER`, and the correct bitwise operator is used (`>>>` rather than `>>`).
 * __1.0.1__ (March 8, 2016): Unimportant file cleanup.
 * __1.0.0__ (March 8, 2016): Initial release.

+## Contributing

+Be aware that by making a pull request, you agree to release your modifications under the license stated below.

+## License

+Parent license(s) permit change of terms for derivative works.
+Thus I now proclaim the license for this repository to be limited to `GNU AGPL version 3`

+(AGPL prevents Bigcorp from doing what I just did)

+#### Parent licenses:

+~~[WTFPL](http://www.wtfpl.net/txt/copying/) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/), whichever you prefer.
+A donation and/or attribution are appreciated, but not required.~~